arthurkj/java-api-template/README.md

 #### Running Tests
 - `./mvn test` to run unit tests
 - `./mvn integration-test` to run integration tests

+### Health
+This project uses Spring Boot Actuator to provide information about the API's health.
+Access the `/actuator/health` endpoint for this information.
+Spring Boot Actuator offers various endpoints for monitoring and checking the API's health.
+Consult the official Actuator [documentation](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#actuator.metrics) for details.

 Feel free to explore, contribute and adapt this template to accelerate your API development process.
 Happy coding!